kokkos/pykokkos-base/README.md

 By default, CMake will enable the layouts and memory traits options if the Kokkos installation was not built with CUDA support.
-If Kokkos was built with CUDA support, these options will be disabled by default due to unreasonable compilation times (> 1 hour).
+If Kokkos was built with CUDA support, `ENABLE_MEMORY_TRAITS` will be disabled by default due to unreasonable compilation times (> 1 hour).
 The `ENABLE_VIEW_RANKS` option (defaults to a value of 4) is the max number of ranks for `Kokkos::View<...>` that can be returned to Python.
 For example, value of 4 means that